Michael E. Finn

 No longer a playing manager, Finn changed his managerial approach.
 The Chronicle reported in August that he “has at last thrown friendship aside and become a strict disciplinarian, and the result is he has now nine large, well-built, energetic and hard working players.”
 He was unafraid of trying unconventional approaches to problems.
 Noting that his players were poor baserunners, he put everyone in the care of a chiropodist, who removed the corns from their feet in order to facilitate their sliding.

 One player who wasn’t hard-working was Henry Moore, who made a farce of a Pioneer-Haverly game on October 22.
 Playing center field in the second inning, Moore, in the Chronicle’s estimation, “deliberately shirked a fly ball, which he could easily have caught, but folded his arms and stood stone still and allowed the ball to drop to the ground, three men scoring on the play.”
 Finn promptly ordered him off the field at the end of the inning to loud hisses and groans from the crowd.
-Moore was then blacklisted by league President Mone and was fine $25.
+Moore was then blacklisted by league President Mone and was fined $25.

 Three days later Finn and Moore ran into each other near a saloon on O’Farrell Street.
 Mike heard that Moore was making disparaging remarks about him, which Moore denied.
 Soon thereafter, blows were exchanged and a lively fight started, which was eventually broken up by the crowd.
 Reporters speculated that Moore’s behavior resulted because he had bet heavily on his team to win and was upset when they fell behind.
 Others thought Moore wanted to see his pitcher, Joseph Purcell, dropped from the team.
-(Finn reinstated Moore for the 1888 season but released him in late April because could not abstain from drinking.)
+(Finn reinstated Moore for the 1888 season but released him in late April because Moore could not abstain from drinking.)

 By the end of October 1887 it looked as though Haverly, 2½ games ahead of the Pioneers, would win the pennant.
 But two straight Haverly losses and three straight Pioneer wins later found them tied for the lead, and a 6-4 Pioneer win over Haverly on November 19 gave them a one-game lead.
 Both teams lost on the final day of the season, giving the Pioneers (24-21) their first California League championship.
 Nick Smith (.307) and his brother John (.305) were the league’s leading batters.
 Eddie Lorrigan (15-2) was the top pitcher.